 Applying an ice pack to shin splints reduces inflammation and pain, providing immediate relief. ( See Product on Amazon)

 Use a high-quality cold pack to immediately relieve pain and reduce inflammation.
 Apply an ice pack for about fifteen minutes every few hours immediately following injury.
 Remember to place a towel or t-shirt between the ice pack and the skin to prevent burns.
 Icing shin splints for short periods reduces pain and swelling while promoting healing.

 Shin Splint Support

 The correct shin splint support is extremely beneficial for both shin splint prevention and recovery.
 After shin splints have healed, wearing a brace or sleeve during activity will help you prevent re-injury.

 Shin Splint Brace

-A brace for shin splints relieves soreness, especially when worn during exercise. ( See Product)
+A brace for shin splints relieves soreness, especially when worn during exercise. ( See Product on Amazon)